erorus/db2/README.md

 ## Compatibility

-Works best with the WDB5 format, which is used in World of Warcraft: Legion.
-It should work well for most DB2 files, with support for embedded IDs, ID blocks, the copy block, and including Item-sparse with its embedded strings.
+Works best with the WDB5 and WDB6 formats, which are used in World of Warcraft: Legion.
+It should work well for most DB2 files, with support for embedded IDs, ID blocks, the copy block, the nonzero block, and including Item-sparse with its embedded strings.
 Other files with embedded strings will need you to identify the string fields.

 Warlords of Draenor (and Cataclysm, and Mists of Pandaria) uses the WDB2 format, which is also compatible with this library.
 Support for WDB2 is not as robust, as there are fewer clues regarding field types.